raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 ### tail-call optimization

 A "tail-call" occurs when a function's last act is to invoke another function, and then return whatever the other function returns.
-For example, consider the `maybe` function decorator we saw earlier:
+For example, consider the `maybe` function decorator:

 {% highlight javascript %}
 const maybe = (fn) =>